murad-02/Cyber_Bullying_Detection/README.md

 # Cyberbullying Detection in Bangla-English Social Media Comments

 This repository provides a complete pipeline for detecting cyberbullying in Bangla-English social media comments using deep learning and natural language processing.
-It includes two main Jupyter notebooks:
+It includes two main Jupyter notebooks: one is BERT model and another is Ensemble of BERT, LSTM, Random Forest models
 ---

 ## 1. CyberbullyingDetect.ipynb